BornToBeRoot/PowerShell_BrocadeICX/README.md

 ## More

-The basic idea to invoke commands in an ssh stream comes from the contributions on StackOverflow and Reddit that describe the procedure:
+The basic idea to invoke commands in an ssh stream and wait for the result, comes from the contributions on StackOverflow and Reddit that describe the procedure:
 - https://stackoverflow.com/questions/30603219/executing-command-using-paramiko-on-brocade-switch
 - https://www.reddit.com/r/PowerShell/comments/3tgql4/poshssh_shell_reading/